Center on Integrated Health Care and Self-Directed Recovery

 Healthy ReStart Web Survey & Intervention

-This study involves a national web survey to determine how adults with mental health conditions are faring during the COVID-19 pandemic.
-Results were used to design a health coaching intervention, using online wellness tools that are being tested in a pilot randomized controlled trial.
+This study involved a national web survey to determine how adults with mental health conditions fared during the COVID-19 pandemic.
+Results were used to design a wellness coaching intervention, using online wellness tools that are being tested in a pilot randomized controlled trial.
 Study partners are Collaborative Support Programs of New Jersey, BU Center for Psychiatric Rehabilitation, Temple University Collaborative on Community Inclusion, and University of Maryland School of Medicine.

 Learn more